-- Chock the front wheels to prevent the machine from rolling.
-Raise the rear of the machine so that the vehicle's rear tires do not contact the ground.
-Position jack stands under the rear of the machine to secure it. - 2.
-Open the transaxle's bypass valves (see Pushing the Unit by Hand for the location and function of the bypass valves), start the engine, release the parking brake, and slowly move the unit's control levers in both forward and reverse directions (5 to 6 times), as air is purged from the unit, the oil level will drop. - Depress the neutral return pedals to return the transmissions to neutral, stop the engine, and engage the parking brake. - 4.
-Close the transaxle's bypass valves, start the engine, release the parking brake, and slowly move the unit's control levers in both forward and reverse directions (5 to 6 times), as air is purged from the unit, the oil level will drop. - 5.
+Chock the front wheels to prevent the unit from rolling.
+Raise the rear of the unit so that the unit's rear tires do not contact the ground.
+Position jack stands under the rear bumper of the unit to secure it.

+- Open the transaxle's bypass valves (see Pushing the Unit by Hand for the location and function of the bypass valves), start the engine, release the parking brake, and slowly move the unit's ground speed control levers in both forward and reverse directions (5 to 6 times), as air is purged from the unit, the oil level will drop. - 3.
+Stop the engine and engage the parking brake. - 4.
+Close the transaxle's bypass valves, start the engine, release the parking brake, and slowly move the unit's ground speed control levers in both forward and reverse directions (5 to 6 times), as air is purged from the unit, the oil level will drop. - 5.
 Stop the engine.
-Remove the jack stands from underneath the machine. - 6.
-Repeat the process detailed above but with the unit's drive wheels on the ground.
+Remove the jack stands from underneath the unit. - Repeat the process detailed above but with the unit's drive wheels on the ground.
 The procedure should be performed in an area free of any objects or bystanders.